CNN President Jeff Zucker Says That Trump Expects Special Treatment From CNN

-Jeff Zucker, the president of CNN is dissecting the reasons that Donald Trump hates his network so much and he believes it’s personal.
+Jeff Zucker, the president of CNN, is dissecting the reasons that Donald Trump hates his network so much and he believes it’s personal.
 On a recent podcast, Zucker explains why he thinks the president keeps attacking the network and why it’s not likely to stop any time soon.

 “We’ve had this long, 20-plus year relationship, that for a long time was quite strong.
 And, you know, Donald Trump did not understand, in the end, that just because we were friends didn’t mean he wasn’t going to be subjected to the proper scrutiny.
 He thought CNN should give him a pass because we were friends.
 He thought CNN should be like Fox News and just give him glowing coverage all the time.”